dakhamohammed/alx-low_level_programming/0x0B-malloc_free/README.md

    - Function that concatenates all the arguments of your program.
    - Returns NULL if ac == 0 or av == NULL

+7. 101-strtow.c
+   - Function that splits a string into words.